Convergence analysis of the intrinsic surface finite element method: The Intrinsic Surface FEM

 \paragraph{Intrinsic spatial discretization} Formally, we would like to work with the finite-dimensional $\PONE$-conforming FEM space $\TestSpaceApprox\subset\Sob{1}(\SurfDomain)$ given by:

-However, this definition is meaningless since we do not know how to define $\PONE(\Cell)$, namely the space of first order polynomials in $\Cell$ with which we want to interpolate our solution.
+However, this definition is meaningless since we do not know how to define $\PONE(\Cell)$, namely the space of first order polynomials in $\Cell$.
 One way to circumvent this problem is proposed in \citep{art:Sander2010,art:Sander2012}, where surface barycentric coordinates are used to generalize the classical linear interpolation on the surface.
 In this case the basis functions are nonlinear and their calculation requires the solution of local cell-wise quadratic minimization problems.
 Another approach is used in \citep{art:BMP21}, where the equations, the variational formulation, and the VEM bilinear forms are defined on the chart.
-In case, two-dimensional Lagrangian linear basis functions can be defined in the usual way directly on the chart and can be used to evaluate the needed integrals.
+In this case, two-dimensional Lagrangian linear basis functions can be defined in the usual way directly on the chart and can be used to evaluate the needed integrals.
 This approach requires complete knowledge of the surface parametrization, since a triangulation of the chart is needed.
-On the other hand, the ISFEM scheme in \citep{art:BFP21} does not use of the knowledge of the parametrization but only of the tangent planes at triangle vertices.
-Maintaining the goal of ISFEM to make use of the surface embedding and parametrization as little as possible, the following strategy for the definition of the basis functions can be devised.
-We work on an element-by-element basis as typical of FE methods and require the nodal ISFEM functions restricted on the surface triangle $\Cell$ to satisfy the classical interpolation property: